We are very proud to have recently been awarded the Music Excellence Partner award with the Derby and Derbyshire Music Partnership.

 - Woodwind (with Catherine Hampton)

-On Wednesday lunchtimes Joe Keelan will soon be offering a group ukulele lesson for Years 3 and 4 - please see the Office for details.
+On Thursday lunchtimes Joe Keelan runs a group ukulele lesson for Years 3 and 4 - please see Mrs. Hindmarch for more details.

 On Friday 20th April, Choir had an amazing day working with the BBC Singers in school.
 They performed 'No Place Like' by Kerry Andrew and 'In the Arms of an Oak' by Andy Beck and everyone was able to listen to two beautiful pieces sung by our very talented visitors.
 Many thanks to the BBC Ten Pieces Coaching Scheme for this opportunity.